hubertrybka/vae-annealing/README.md

 # Documentation

 ## VAELoss
  VAELoss is a subclass of torch.nn.Module.
-It is a standard loss function for training VAE (variational autoencoder) neural network.
-It is callable and takes four argments:
+It is a standard loss function for training VAE (variational autoencoder) neural networks.
+It is callable and takes four arguments:
  * x (torch.Tensor): reconstructed input tensor
  * x0 (torch.Tensor): input tensor
  * mu (torch.Tensor): mean of the latent space